Much tourist information is readily available on-line. Below is a table

 Emu Park Bird List

 This list had previously been entitled

 Rhonda's Emu Park Bird List

 and had been compiled by Rhonda and John Gippel.
 It consisted of 71 different

 varieties of bird.
 In 2014 Patricia and Roger Hollinshead from South Australia

-presented a list of 43 birds seen around Bell Park.
+presented a list of 43 birds seen around Emu Park.

 Naturally many species appear on both lists but some do not.
 Difficulties